-Part of the problem arises because Google, like many email programs, notes who you’ve sent email to.
-If you type in an address in the To: box, Gmail stores that info in your Google Contacts.
-In the example below, Google will automatically add a record for Jane.Doe to my Contacts once I click the Send button.
+Part of the problem arises because Google, like many email programs, notes whom you’ve sent an email to.
+For example, suppose you type in an address in the To: box; Gmail stores that info in your Google Contacts.
+And Google Contacts has 2 contact repositories called Contacts and Other Contacts.

-Google Email Suggestions
+Google Email Autofill Suggestions

 To make it easier, Google also shows these email addresses and names when you start typing in the To: box of an email.
-They call this feature “auto-complete” and the matching emails and names are displayed by frequency of use.
-Using the test example above of Jane Doe, you can see Google has added her name to the suggestion list.
+Sometimes this feature is called auto-complete or autofill.
+Again, the frequency of use of that email address plays a part.

-Editing Gmail Autocomplete Suggestion List
+Edit Gmail Auto Complete Suggestion List